The following attendance policy was adopted by the Lucia Mar Unified School District Board of Education.

-4. For the purpose of attending funeral services of a member of his or her immediate family, as long as the absence is not more than 1 day if the service is conducted in California, and not more than 3 days if the service is conducted outside California.
+(4) For the purpose of attending funeral services of a member of his or her immediate family, as long as the absence is not more than one day if the service is conducted in California, and not more than three days if the service is conducted outside California.

-6. Due to the illness or medical appointment during school hours of a child of whom the pupil is a custodial parent.
+(6) Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent.

-According to the Education Code Section 48260, a pupil who is absent from school without a valid excuse for 3 days in one school year or is tardy or absent for more than any 30-minute period during the school day without a valid excuse on 3 occasions in one school year, from the date of enrollment to the current date, is deemed a chronic truant, provided that the appropriate school district officer or employee has complied with Sections 48260, 48260.5, 48261, 48262, 48263, and 48291.
-Chronic truants will be referred to the Student Attendance Review Board (SARB) and are subject to the suspension or delay of their driving privilege per section 13202.7(s) of the California Vehicle Code, and/or placement in an alternative educational setting.
+Any pupil subject to compulsory full-time education or to compulsory continuing education who is absent from school without a valid excuse for 10 percent or more of the schooldays in one school year, from the date of enrollment to the current date, is deemed a chronic truant, provided that the appropriate school district officer or employee has complied with Sections 48260, 48260.5, 48261, 48262, 48263, and 48291.
+Chronic truants will be referred to the Student Attendance Review Board (SARB) and are subject to the suspension and/or delay of their driving privilege per section 13202.7(s) of the California Vehicle Code, and/or placement in an alternative educational setting.

 Tardiness interferes with the instruction of all students.
 It is expected that all students respectfully arrive on time for all classes.
-Excused tardies are issued of a student returns from a medical or dental appointment during a period or if the student is on a valid errand outside of the classroom with permission and a written pass.
-Students are responsible to make up all missed work that period.
-If an assignment was due, students must turn it in to the teacher that day, or it will be considered late.
-Students who are continually tardy will be referred to their administrator.
-Students may be assigned detention at lunch and/or break for tardiness.
-Ultimately, excessive tardies may result in detention, in-house suspension, and/or Saturday School .
-A tardy becomes and absence 30 minutes after the class is scheduled to start.
+Excused tardies are issued if a student returns from a medical or dental appointment during a period, or if the student is on a valid errand outside of the classroom with permission and a written pass.
+Students are responsible to make up work missed that period.

 Pursuant to California Education Code, it is the duty of each parent, guardian or person having control or custody of a minor, to compel and guarantee regular and prompt attendance to class.
-When a student is absent, the PARENT or GUARDIAN must contact the school and verify the reason for and the dates of the absence within 3 days.
+When a student is absent, the PARENT or GUARDIAN must contact the school to verify the reason for and the dates of the absence within three days.

 Leaving School Early

-In order to leave school early, a student must obtain a Permit to Leave Campus from the Attendance Office.
+A student must obtain a Permit to Leave Campus from the Attendance, Counseling, or Nurse’s office.
 Permits will be issued only if the parent/guardian has given verbal or written permission to the school.
 Students who leave early without first obtaining permission from the office will be assigned a “CUT” which may result in disciplinary action and/or assignment failure.
 Non-student drivers will only be released to adults listed in HomeLink and proper identification is required.

 Our campus is a CLOSED campus by action of the Board of Education.
 No student may leave during the school day without first obtaining a Permit to Leave Campus pass in the Administration Office. * The campus parking lot is off limits during school hours. *